 Cost of student health care is carefully monitored to keep charges below those of private practice offices in the community.
 Student health care is funded in part through privilege fees paid upon enrollment.
 Visits to the health care provider for consultation only or for short appointments are generally at no charge, however equipment, materials and testing will incur a charge as well as lengthy visits such as physical examinations.
-Additionally, ancillary services (Pharmacy, Laboratory, Physical Therapy, Allergy & Immunization, X-ray, Dietary Counseling) are charged to the student at a reduced rate.
+Additionally, ancillary services (Pharmacy, Laboratory, Physical Therapy, Allergy & Immunization, X-ray) are charged to the student at a reduced rate.
 These ancillary services can be billed to your health insurance carrier and Pharmacy charges to your prescription insurance.

 Billing for services

 Release of information

 The health center administers allergy injections at regularly scheduled times.
 Your physician must supply written, detailed instructions.
 Contact the Allergy and Immunization Clinic for further information.

 Students are seen by appointment.
 This has proven to reduce the waiting time to see a health care provider.
 Same day care is available on a limited basis.
 Patients without an appointment will initially be screened by a healthcare professional to determine the urgency of their need for care.
 They may be put in to see a provider that day or at the next available appointment.